HerrSchnecki/LeafDecay/README.md

 # Leafdecay
-Leafdecay is a pocketmine plugin that ensures that leaves floating in the air do not disappear.
+This is a plugin that prevents floating leaves from disappearing